Natural climate solutions help reduce carbon emissions and store more carbon in the landscape.

 All the ways we can deliver natural climate solutions

-Avoided habitat conversion: Rising demand for food and other natural resources has seen the large-scale conversion of natural habitats such as forests, grasslands, scrublands and wetlands for agriculture and aquaculture.
+Avoided habitat conversion and degradation: Rising demand for food and other natural resources has seen the large-scale conversion and degradation of natural habitats such as forests, grasslands, scrublands and wetlands for agriculture and aquaculture.
 Infrastructure and urban development add further pressure.
-Habitat conversion releases carbon otherwise stored in plants and soils.
+Habitat conversion and degradation releases carbon otherwise stored in plants and soils.
 It also diminishes the capacity of land to function as a carbon sink, as rich ecosystems are degraded or lost altogether.

 Indigenous leadership: Indigenous peoples living traditional lifestyles commonly have a rich understanding of the environments.
 They are custodians of the lands across which they have hunted, gathered and farmed for generations.
 The contribution they can make in delivering sustainable land management practices for both protection and economic production benefit is considerable.